What is image analysis?

 Should image analysis be part of your marketing strategy?

-Yes.
 It’s a vital part of any marketing strategy, due to the huge number of images posted online every day.
 Over one billion containing brands and products.
-Talkwalker’s Analytics platform offers image recognition.
+Talkwalker’s Analytics platform offers image recognition and video analytics.
 Identifying multiple elements, then comparing to our database of 30,000+ logos, scenes and objects.

 Does this mean text analysis is dead?